Kurento/kurento/source/user/faq.rst

 How to edit configuration files?
 --------------------------------

-If you want to provide your own configuration files to the Kurento Docker image, you can use either a Docker `bind-mount <https://docs.docker.com/storage/bind-mounts/>`__ or `volume <https://docs.docker.com/storage/volumes/>`__.

-However, the first thing you'll need are the actual files!
-You can get them with these commands:
+If you want to provide your own configuration files to the Kurento Docker image, the easiest method is to provide them through a `bind-mount <https://docs.docker.com/storage/bind-mounts/>`__.
+However, the first thing you'll need are the actual files; run these commands to get the default ones from the Kurento Docker image:

 .. code-block:: shell